 Based on 2015 compensation information reported in the Summary Compensation Table on page 61 for Regeneron and on the 2015 Radford Global Life Sciences Survey (comprising U.S. public biotechnology and pharmaceutical companies that have between 800 and 15,000 employees).
 "Equity" (shown as part of the inner circle in the charts above) reflects the grant date fair value of equity awards; and "STIP" (shown as part of the inner circle in the charts above) consists of bonus and/or other applicable compensation provided under short-term, non-equity incentive plans.
-"Long-term" compensation (shown as part of the middle circle in the charts above) consists of equity; and "short-term" compensation (shown as part of the middle circle in the charts above) consists of base salary and bonus/STIP.
+"Long-term" compensation (shown as part of the middle circle in the charts above) consists of base salary and bonus/STIP.
 "Performance-based" compensation (shown as part of the outer circle in the charts above) consists of bonus/STIP and equity.
 Total compensation amounts reflect total direct compensation (total reported compensation, other than amounts reported under "All other compensation").